 Reducing the amount of trash we produce in our house is good for the environment and can save us money in the long run.
-Here are a few ways to reduce the amount of waste your household produces:
+Here are a few ways to reduce trash in your household.

 1. Begin Making Recycling Plans for Household Items